 It feels like we are getting fewer and fewer choices, while the opportunities for individuality are squeezed out because they don’t fit into the easy to manage administrative tick boxes.

 Europe is a perfect example of what is happening on a bigger scale.
 The original idea of cooperation between member states to create a bigger, stronger market, was great.
-Except that was happened appeared to be not just the benefits of a common market, we also got the dark side of 'unity'.
+Except that was happened in reality appeared to be not just the benefits of a common market, we also got the dark side of ‘unity’.
 An ever increasing number of rules, regulations and blanket policies applied to a very varied group of countries.

 It feels like the world is being run by overbearing, narcissistic parents who are unwilling to let the ‘kids’ learn for themselves, try new things, and be independent as soon as they can.
 Instead, we are all made to have the same routine, learn the same things and follow the same rules and pay for the privilege.

 Rules are guidelines and they are only valid when the person making them is not a power hungry nutjob.